arpit2412/NoiseRateLearning/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This allows for non-commercial use, sharing, and adaptation with appropriate attribution.
+For commercial use, please contact the authors.
+See the LICENSE file for details.

 ## Acknowledgments